Cf: BD, IDDF, IHAD

 Once removed, the student shall not be readmitted to the classroom until the principal has implemented at least one of the following disciplinary measures:

 Referral to the school building level committee.

 Restorative justice practices.

 Loss of privileges

 Initiation of expulsion hearings

-Requiring the completion of all assigned school and homework which would have been assigned and completed by the student during the period of suspension.
+Requiring the completion of all assigned school and homework that would have been assigned and completed by the student during the period of out-of-school suspension.